sunshowers-code/lifetime-variance/src/ch01-01-building-an-intuition.md

 Intuitively, this feels like it should compile: if a string lasts for the whole process it should also last for any part of it.
 And it does!

-Now let's make it slightly more complicated.
-Let's put some strings into a `HashSet`.
+Now let's make it a bit more complicated.
+Consider a mutable reference to a `HashSet`.

 ```rust,does_not_compile
 {{#rustdoc_include ../code/ch01-01-building-an-intuition/cell-shortener/src/main.rs:all}}
 ```

+`hash_set_shortener` doesn't compile!

-`hash_set_shortener` doesn't compile :( Can you tell why?
+Can you tell why?
 Think about it for a minute, try using your intuition...

 ```rust,does_not_compile
 {{#rustdoc_include ../code/ch01-01-building-an-intuition/cell-example/src/main.rs:all}}
 ```

+As a counterexample:

 ```rust,does_not_compile
 {{#rustdoc_include ../code/ch01-01-building-an-intuition/cell-counterexample/src/main.rs:all}}